rsdoiel/rsdoiel.github.io/blog/2020/04/11/Mostly-Oberon.md

 ## Overview

-Oberon is a classical computer language and operating system originated by Niklaus Wirth and Jürg Gutknecht at [ETH](https://en.wikipedia.org/wiki/ETH_Zurich) circa 1987.
+Oberon[^1] is a classical computer language and operating system originated by Niklaus Wirth and Jürg Gutknecht at [ETH](https://en.wikipedia.org/wiki/ETH_Zurich) circa 1987.
 It was inspired by their experiences in California at the [Xerox Palo Alto Research Center](https://en.wikipedia.org/wiki/PARC_(company).
 This series of blog posts are my meandering exploration of Oberon 7 language based on [Project Oberon 2013](http://www.projectoberon.com/).

 ## My Voyage